sarahschirduan/sarahschirduan.github.io/_posts/2019-05-24-create-your-own-website.md

 First, you’ll need to download Jekyll <a href="https://jekyllrb.com/docs/installation/"> https://jekyllrb.com/docs/installation/</a> Scroll to the bottom and choose your operating system, Windows, Mac, or Linux.

-If you have a Windows, operating system, you may need to install a new terminal to get Jekyll working <a href="https://ubuntu.com/download/server/"> https://ubuntu.com/download/server/</a>
+If you have a Windows operating system, you may need to install a new terminal to get Jekyll working <a href="https://ubuntu.com/download/server/"> https://ubuntu.com/download/server/</a>

 I chose the Moon theme. <a href="http://jekyllthemes.org/themes/moon/"> http://jekyllthemes.org/themes/moon/</a>